 - M. de Vieuxpont was charged to attack Drusenheim but he first had to reduce the flooding.
-Villars charged M. de Pery to lay siege to Haguenau, which was defended by only 1,300 men (in fact the Imperialists had 2,400 men with 60 guns in the place under the command of General Stein).
+Villars charged M. de Pery to lay siege to Haguenau, which was supposedly defended by only 1,300 men (in fact the Imperialists had 2,400 men with 60 guns in the place).

 After the retreat of the Imperialist army, Fort Louis was out of danger.
 Furthermore, Villars and Marsin were blockading Haguenau.
 It was still possible for the garrison of Drusenheim to retire to the other bank of the Rhine with small boats.
 Villars then decided to advance against Lauterbourg where the Imperialists had an entrenched camp.
 He intended to send 40 to 50 sqns towards Willstätt to threaten the Lines of the Bühl.